nus-cs2103/website-base/admin/appendixE-gitHub.md

 * **Reduce automated checks**: You can also reduce the rigor of checkstyle checks to expedite PR processing.

 * **Switch to a lighter workflow**: While _forking workflow_ is the safest, it is also rather heavy.
 You an switch to a simpler workflow if the forking workflow is slowing you down.
 Refer the textbook to find more about alternative workflows: _branching workflow_, _centralized workflow_.
 However, we still recommend that you use PR reviews, at least for PRs affecting others' features.

-**You can also increase the rigor/safety of your workflow** in the following ways:

-* Use GitHub's [_Protected Branches_](https://help.github.com/articles/about-protected-branches/) feature to protect your `master` branch against rogue PRs.

 <modal header="Admin {{ icon_embedding }} Project Grading → Expectation on testing" id="modal:appEworkflow-testingExpectations">
   <include src="tp-expectations.md#testing-expectations"/>